AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54342-error-message-when-importing-csv-file-without-valid-data.md

 <u>Steps to reproduce</u>:

-1. Create an import file with only invalid data (Example: SKUs that don't exist, invalid customer address fields, or malformed customer email addresses).
+1. Create an import file with only invalid data (Examples: [!DNL SKUs] that don't exist, invalid customer address fields, or malformed customer email addresses).
 1. Import the file, selecting to skip the validation errors.

 <u>Expected results</u>: